RuanCosta-Jitterbit/webappsnap/README.md

 - It connects to a PMM server, loading specified dashboards, taking screen shots of whole screens or portions (HTML elements), saving the images as JPG or PNG.
 It works on PMM1 and PMM2.

-- It uses ~~Puppeteer~~ Playwright (WIP port) to run a headless Chromium, Firefox or Webkit web browser.
+- It uses Playwright to run a headless Chromium, Firefox or Webkit web browser.
 A JSON file defines what to snap (whole dashboards, panels, buttons, menus, etc.), and any preliminary tasks (*operations* and *steps*) needed to set up the screenshot (open a menu, enter text, etc.).

 ## Install (Prerequirements)